 Despite these challenges, the students of St Charles Borromeo have created a collection of work which is at times both joyful and sorrowful, optimistic and startlingly insightful.
 It is clear that many of the students have used their own experience of the uncertainty and disruption caused by Coronavirus to better understand the challenges faced by children and families 75 years ago, making this project even more incredible.

-I would like to thank the students of St Charles Borromeo for their wonderful responses and enthusiasm for the history of their local area.
+We would like to thank the students of St Charles Borromeo for their wonderful responses and enthusiasm for the history of their local area.
 I would also like to thank their teachers, who took the time to organise and collate the entries despite the many challenges they are currently facing.
-I would especially like to thank Mr Holt and Mrs Rand, the History Co-ordinator, without whom none of this would have been possible.
+I would especially like to thank Mr Holt and Mrs Rand without whose help none of this would have been possible.

 The student's work has been arranged and carefully curated by myself and Amy Swainston, our Exhibitions and Interpretation Officer, to create this wonderful exhibition.